 The image below is from the 1980s, the edge of the telephone box can be seen on the right.
 It shows the shop as it would have appeared up until it closed in the early 1990s, above the shop door is a post office sign.

-The brick building to the right has served various purposes over the years, including: Royal Mail sorting office, motor repair workshop, tea room and a gymnasium.
+The brick building to the right has served various purposes over the years, including: postal sorting office, motor repair workshop, tea room and gymnasium.
 It is now Kingfisher holiday cottage.

 Around the time the above photo was taken, the Post House Garden was opened up to the public via the National Garden scheme - attracting visitors from far and wide.